WWE 2K: History and development

 The first game, WWF SmackDown!, was developed by Yuke's, published by THQ, and released on March 2, 2000; this arrangement would continue until 2012.
-The series was originally named after one of WWE's weekly television programs, SmackDown, and was initially exclusive to Sony's PlayStation 2.
+The series was originally named after one of WWE's weekly television programs, SmackDown, and was initially exclusive to Sony's PlayStation 1 and PlayStation 2.
 The series engine was originally based on the one used by the Japanese Toukon Retsuden, which was also developed by Yuke's.

-The series rebranded with 2004's WWE SmackDown! vs. Raw, following the introduction of the brand extension, which saw WWE's roster divided between the SmackDown and Raw brands; the latter named after WWE's flagship program, Monday Night Raw.
+The series rebranded with 2004's WWE SmackDown! vs. Raw, following the introduction of the brand extension, which saw WWE's roster divided between the SmackDown and Raw brands; the latter named after WWE's two flagship programs, Monday Night Raw and Friday Night SmackDown.
 After using subtitles in previous installments, voice overs were introduced to the game's "Season Mode".
 With the exception of 2003's WWE SmackDown!
 Here Comes the Pain, pre-recorded commentary by WWE commentators has been included in each game since the release of WWF SmackDown!
 Just Bring It in 2001.

 Yuke's studios in Yokohama, Japan worked with WWE writers to create storylines for the "Season" modes of each game since 2005's WWE SmackDown! vs. Raw 2006.
 Up until the release of SmackDown! vs. Raw 2006, Yuke's had released previous entries of the series in Japan under the title of Exciting Pro Wrestling.
-That year, THQ took over as the Japanese publisher and rebranded the Exciting Pro Wrestling series under the western name.
+That year, THQ took over as the Japanese publisher and rebranded the Exciting Pro Wrestling series under the licensed name.

 2006's WWE SmackDown vs. Raw 2007 was the first game in the series to be released for multiple game consoles.
 The series continued to expand to various seventh-generation consoles, handhelds, and mobile devices.
 Yuke's revealed they had to port their original game codes that make up each game mode and graphic designs to a new game engine that supported the new consoles.
 When new features are added to future games, the developers had to create new gaming codes for these features.
 The developers also had to test the game for any errors.
 While there were no errors, the game received a lot of reports for overheating in the earlier releases.